ckakiti/Novelty_analysis_KA/Docs/MoSeq_Example_Command.md

 ```
 moseq2-viz make-crowd-movies  --max-syllable 1000 --raw-size 512 512 --sort False moseq2-index.yaml my_model.p
 ```
-# Batch download of specific file types for analysis (e.g. only .yaml/.h5 files)
+# Batch download of specific file types for analysis
+(e.g. to extract only .yaml/.h5 files from a set of folders)
 * Open a new terminal
 * Navigate to the folder where you want the files transfered to (destination)
 * Run the following code